I Forgot How To Say “No”

 I’m not making excuses.
 It’s just a fact.
 And there’s no one to blame but myself.

 How did I let it happen?
 I forgot one of the cardinal rules of personal productivity . . .

 I forgot how to say “NO.”

-It’s one of the most difficult parts of keeping the distractions at bay.
+It’s one of the most challenging parts of keeping the distractions at bay.
 Because a lot of distractions come disguised as requests for your time.

-And so I let my own work fall behind because I make commitments to others.
+And so I let my work fall behind because I make commitments to others.

 If you’re good at something, others will ask for your help.
 And on the surface, there’s nothing wrong with that.
 Helping out is part of life.

 But if “helping out” means sacrificing the priorities you’ve established in your own life, where do you draw the line?
 And just as important, how do you convey that your desire to help is sincere, but your current circumstances and workload make it impossible?

 You need protective covenants—a set of parameters to determine how much of your time, energy, and effort you can spend on priorities set by others.
 In turn, this will help you justify your decision, and if that decision is yes, to rationalize the time commitment—and not regret the decision later.

 1. Always weigh the cost.
 It’s easy for requests from others to take over your life.
 A simple question can turn into a fifty-hour research project.
 A request to “throw together” a thousand words for the next issue of a trade magazine featuring a friend’s business becomes a week-long marathon of rewrites and edits.
 Suddenly, you look back over the last month and realize you didn’t spend enough time on your own goals and now you’re behind schedule—because you were busy advancing the projects of others.